 David Love, a Philadelphia journalist who’s written about race issues for CNN and others, has a theory why.

 We haven’t reckoned with our history so it shouldn’t surprise us to see a different reaction – Phillip Atiba Goff Read more

 On Sunday morning, two Seattle police officers shot and killed Charleena Lyles in her apartment.
 She was pregnant, and three of her four children were home.
 She called the police to report a burglary.
 Read more

 The search engine titan has a history of donating to causes that promote social justice.
 In February, Google provided provide $11.5 million in new funding to 10 racial justice organizations including the Center for Policing Equity, Impact Justice, and Center for Employment Opportunities—one of several groups funded that work on supplying the previously incarcerated with marketable job skills… Read more here.

-Chris Burbank, a former police chief and director of law enforcement engagement at the Center for Policing Equity, told Rewire he fears the bill would do the exact opposite of what proponents claim: protect police, deter crime, and build police-community relations… Read more here.
+Chris Burbank, a former police chief and director of law enforcement engagement at the Center for Policing Equity, told Rewire he fears the [Back the Blue Act] would do the exact opposite of what proponents claim: protect police, deter crime, and build police-community relations… Read more here.